apache/www-site/content/foundation/voting.md

 - +0.9: 'This is a cool idea and i like it, but I don't have time/the skills necessary to help out.'

+Votes from PMC Members on releases must use +1, 0, -1 to be considered binding.

 Voting periods should generally run for at least 72 hours to provide an opportunity for all concerned persons to participate, regardless of their